taylornguyen527/taylornguyen527.github.io/_portfolio/Crime Trend in Seattle.md

 [Codes and original submits](https://github.com/akankshasharmadid/SeattleCrimeAnalysis)

 # Note on team contribution and context
-This project is a collaborative effort undertaken for my Data Visualization class as part of the Master of Data Science program at Seattle University.
+This project is a collaborative effort for my Data Visualization class as part of the Master of Data Science program at Seattle University.
 The primary focus lies on visualization components and strategic design choices.
-In this report, my emphasis has been on executing a multi-level spatial analysis.
+In this report, my contribution has been on executing a multi-level spatial analysis.
 The process initiates with geoprocessing diverse geometry types, aiming to reveal multi-level crime patterns.
 Additionally, it ensures the accurate integration of demographic details, such as population and land areas, to facilitate a more in-depth analysis.
 The method entails sourcing datasets from Seattle Police Department, Seattle City, and Cencus data to brings in meaningful crime distributions with demographic factors while not losing localization of crime.

 # Introduction: